U54Bioinformatics/PhylinSic_Project/README.md

 Rules:
-make_interval_file               Break the genome down into intervals. call_variants                    Call variants on a single interval.
-XXX get rid of duplicate SNPs
-keep_only_snps                   We only want SNPs, remove INDELs. parse_vcf_files                  Pull out variant information from VCF files. collect_variant_metadata         Collect XXX metadata about variants. convert_to_matrix_by_batch       Reformat variant information to a matrix. merge_matrix_batches             Merge into a single matrix with Ref/Alt/VAF. filter_variant_calls             Filter variant calls based on read depth.
+make_interval_file               Break the genome down into intervals. call_variants                    Call variants on a single interval. keep_only_snps                   We only want SNPs, remove INDELs. parse_vcf_files                  Pull out variant information from VCF files. collect_variant_metadata         Get metadata (coords, cells) about variants. convert_to_matrix_by_batch       Reformat variant information to a matrix. merge_matrix_batches             Merge into a single matrix with Ref/Alt/VAF. filter_variant_calls             Filter variant calls based on read depth.